-MDT 001: Clinical Chemistry
+MDT 201: Clinical Chemistry

-Contact Hours: 359 This course involves the biochemical analysis of blood, urine, spinal fluid and other body fluids through the use of modern instrumentation.
+Credits: 11 (5 Class, 6 Clinical) This course involves the biochemical analysis of blood, urine, spinal fluid and other body fluids through the use of modern instrumentation.
 Emphasis is placed on the clinical significance of such analytes as electrolytes, enzymes, lipids and carbohydrates.
 Drug identification and endocrinology studies are included.
 Quality control and quality assurance are reinforced throughout the clinical laboratory rotation.
-Preanalytical, analytical, and post analytical components are discussed and evaluated throughout the course to enhance critical thinking skills.
-Students will be exposed to procedures in the Andrology and Research Laboratories, Kidney Dialysis Unit, Heart Catheterization Lab, Respiratory Therapy, and the operating room.
+Pre-analytical, analytical, and post analytical components are discussed and evaluated throughout the course to enhance critical thinking skills.
+Students will be exposed to procedures in the Andrology laboratory, Kidney Dialysis Unit, Heart Catheterization Lab, Respiratory Therapy and in the operating room.

-MDT 002: Hematology/Coagulation/Clinical Microscopy
+MDT 202: Hematology/Coagulation/Clinical Microscopy

-Contact Hours: 340 This course encompasses routine blood counts and differentials, urinalysis and body fluid counts as well as coagulation profiles.
+Credits: 11 (7 Class, 4 Clinical) This course encompasses routine blood counts and differentials, urinalysis and body fluid counts as well as coagulation profiles.
 Bone marrow studies, special stains and special coagulation procedures in addition to exposure to the cytogenetics lab and central processing are included.
-Pre-analytical, analytical, and post analytical components are discussed and evaluated throughout the course to enhance critical thinking skills Theoretical and practical performance are emphasized throughout this rotation.
+Pre-analytical, analytical and post analytical components are discussed and evaluated throughout the course to enhance critical thinking skills Theoretical and practical performance are emphasized throughout this rotation.

-MDT 003: Immunohematology
+MDT 203: Immunohematology

-Contact Hours: 250 This course encompasses the theoretical and practical aspects of the blood bank and transfusion service.
+Credits: 8 (5 Class, 3 Clinical) This course encompasses the theoretical and practical aspects of the blood bank and transfusion service.
 Areas of study focus on donor collection, unit testing, component preparation, blood typing and antibody identification.
-Emphasis is placed on identification of factors responsible for incompatibilities between patient and prospective donors and between maternal and fetal blood.
-Pre-analytical, analytical, and post analytical components are discussed and evaluated throughout the course to enhance critical thinking skills.
-Included in this course are opportunities to observe the tissue typing and flow cytometry laboratories.
+Emphasis is placed on identification of factors responsible for incompatibilities between patients and prospective donors and between maternal and fetal blood.
+Included in this course are opportunities to observe the Tissue Typing and Flow Cytometry laboratories.
+To enhance the student's critical thinking skills, pre-analytical, analytical and post analytical components are discussed and evaluated throughout the course.

-MDT 004: Immunology/Molecular Pathology
+MDT 204: Immunology

-Contact Hours: 152 This course encompasses essential theoretical principles of immunology as well as the sero-logical techniques commonly used in the clinical immunology laboratory.
-Emphasis is placed on the theory of immunity, antibody production, and serological testing for immune disorders and infectious disease.
-Included in this course is the study of hepatitis focusing on applications of identification and clinical significance.
-One week of the course encompasses the theoretical and practical applications of molecular pathology in the diagnostic laboratory.
+Credits: 3 (1 Class, 2 Clinical) This course encompasses essential theoretical principles of immunology as well as the serological techniques commonly used in the clinical immunology laboratory.
+Emphasis is placed on the theory of immunity, antibody production, serological testing for immune disorders and infectious disease, and the applications and clinical significance of viral hepatitis testing.
+Included in this course is the study of theoretical and practical applications in the diagnostic Molecular Pathology laboratory.
 Information presented includes the basic principle of PCR and how PCR is utilized in the analysis of HIV, HPV, CF and Factor V Leiden.
-Pre-analytical, analytical, and post analytical components are discussed and evaluated throughout the course to enhance critical thinking skills
+To enhance the student's critical thinking skills, pre-analytical, analytical and post analytical components are discussed and evaluated throughout the course.

-MDT 005: Clinical Microbiology/Parasitology/TB-Mycology
+MDT 205: Clinical Microbiology/Parasitology/Mycobacteriology/Mycology/Virology

-Contact Hours: 398 This course encompasses essential theoretical principles of bacteriology as well as parasitology.
+Credits: 13 (8 Class, 5 Clinical) This course encompasses essential theoretical principles of bacteriology as well as parasitology.
 Great importance is placed upon specimen collection and handling, different media types as well as processing specimens for the isolation and identification of microorganisms involved in the infectious disease process.
 Clinical emphasis is placed on dealing with different patient specimen types and problems in a variety of settings.
-Also presented in this course is the study of mycobacteriology, mycology (TB/mycology) and virology.
-The TB/mycology rotation encompasses didactic and clinical instruction in the principles, identification and susceptibility testing of fungi and mycobacterium or tuberculosis-like organisms.
-Virology includes the study of DNA and RNA viruses and their associated diseases especially the Human Immunodeficiency Virus (HIV), their causative agents, diagnosis, and treatment.
-Pre-analytical, analytical, and post analytical components are also discussed and evaluated throughout the course to enhance critical thinking skills.
+Also presented in this course is the study of Mycobacteriology, Mycology (TB/Mycology) and Virology.
+The TB/Mycology rotation encompasses didactic and clinical instruction in the principles, identification and susceptibility testing of fungi and mycobacterium or tuberculosis-like organisms.
+Virology includes the study of DNA and RNA viruses and their associated diseases especially the Human Immunodeficiency Virus (HIV), their causative agents, diagnosis and treatment.
+Pre-analytical, analytical and post analytical components are also discussed and evaluated throughout the course to enhance critical thinking skills.

-MDT 006: Special Studies
+MDT 206: Special Studies